Growth Asset Category Investment Policy Statement

 The vehicles for investments within the Growth asset category reflect the broad scope of investments held within this asset category.

-Global Equity and Public Credit
+Global Equity and Liquid Credit

-Investment vehicle options for investing in the Global Equity and Public Credit asset classes include separate accounts, in which assets are custodied at SCERS’ custodian, and/or commingled funds, including limited partnerships and institutionally investor-focused mutual funds.
+Investment vehicle options for investing in the Global Equity and Liquid Credit segments include separate accounts, in which assets are custodied at SCERS’ custodian, and/or commingled funds, including limited partnerships and institutionally investor-focused mutual funds.
 Determinants as to whether SCERS will invest in a separate account versus a commingled fund include availability of a separate account option, complexity of the underlying assets, whether individual country markets require opening (i.e., emerging markets investing via a separate account), fee levels, transparency, and whether a commingled fund’s investment guidelines are consistent with SCERS’ investment objective.

 Private Equity